Top Tips to Prepare your Pond for Winter

 Gradually reduce feeding when the water temperature drops below 10°C.

-Cold air leads to lower water levels, which can damage your pond equipment if not properly monitored.
+Winter conditions still affect water quality despite reduced biological activity.
 Additionally, maintaining water quality is just as important during winter as it is in summer.

 What to do: